Paul-Reed/dropbox-archive/README.md

 Unlike a dedicated emoncms app, this module can be installed anywhere on your pi, and not necessarily within your emoncms directory.
 1) Install the module via git
 `git clone https://github.com/Paul-Reed/dropbox-archive.git`
-2) Make a copy of default.config.php and call it config.php
+2) Make a copy of default.settings.conf and call it settings.conf
-`cd dropbox-archive && cp default.config.php config.php`
+`cd dropbox-archive && cp default.settings.conf settings.conf`
-3) Add your emoncms **Write** API key, your MYSQL database details, and other options to config.php
+3) Add your emoncms **Write** API key, your MYSQL database details, and other options to settings.conf
-`nano config.php`
+`nano settings.conf`
 *Note* - ensure that the $emoncms-server setting contains your 'private' (local) IP address, as the module will use the emoncms API to replicate your data directories.

 ### Run the script